• Skip to primary navigation

 I will never forget my first Daube Provençale.
 I was an exchange student in Nice and was out to lunch on sunny winter day in the old town with my Swedish friends.
 We stopped at a restaurant in the old town, next to the market that advertised a "plat du jour" (dish of the day) for 12 euros .
 The main course was la Daube Provençale.
 Stewed beef in a rich, winey sauce, served over a heaping pile of spaghetti.
 Not potatoes.
 That first bite with the orange zest hitting my tongue was a revelation!

 Julia Child became famous for her Boeuf Bourguignon and it is not hard to see why - meat that has been stewed for hours in a red wine sauce until it melts in your mouth it nothing short of incredible.
 La Daube Provençale has all the tastes of Boeuf Bourguignon but with the added brightness of orange zest that cuts through the hearty sauce.
-Plus , pasta with stew is a amazing (sorry potatoes)!
+Plus , pasta with stew is amazing (sorry potatoes)!

 17 years after that first experience in the old town of Nice, I have learnt to make La Daube Provençale the way that my husband, French Chef, Sébastien Giannini has taught me.
 I am honored to share our family recipe with you.
 You will certainly pick up a few French cooking tips along the way.
 Allons-y!